madsbuch/snippets/fibonacci/README.md

 A quick thing though: Different languages have different goals.
 Consider Coq and C. C would be considerable faster, but try proving program equivalence in C.

+## Styles
+It is clear that the Fibonacci has been implemented in many various styles:

+* Direct Recursion
+* Accumulated Recursion
+* Iterative
+* Dynamic Programming